Lahore is Pakistan’s second-largest city, considered around the world to be the country’s cultural capital.

 OVERALL RISK : MEDIUM

-Even though both petty and violent crimes took over the streets of Pakistan, Lahore is actually much safer than the norm.
+Even though both petty and violent crimes took over the streets of Pakistan, Lahore is much safer than the norm.
 Still, it's advised that you remain extremely careful if you're planning on visiting Lahore.

 TRANSPORT & TAXIS RISK : MEDIUM